Suleiman Mousa: Youth

-Suleiman Mousa was born to a Christian family in the village of Al Rafeed, in 1919; the village overlooks the Yarmouk River and is located 20 km north of Irbid.
+Suleiman Mousa was born to an Arab Christian family in the village of Al Rafeed, in 1919; the village overlooks the Yarmouk River and is located 20 km north of Irbid.
 The early death of his father, an unwealthy man with a passion for reading and writing, came as a shock to him, his mother and sister while Mousa was just six years old.

 Leaving them little but a cane basket containing several books, his mother took up the task of securing the family's needs.
 They lived a simple and spontaneous life as part of the village that depended mainly on agriculture for its survival.

 After receiving his elementary education from religious scholars, Mousa moved to a small school known as Al Ta'ifa for three years.
 As were his mother's ambitions, he was then sent to a governmental school in Al Husn (الحصن), where he resided at his relatives' until May 1934, when he was unable to continue into high school due to the family's limited income.
 A few months later, at the age of sixteen, he took up the profession of teaching at the School of Irbid.